-Here, I will compare the Shankland team's 1955 criticisms [14] to what is actually contained in Miller's published works, notably his 1933 paper which summarized his work on the subject.
-[10] It is my contention, the Shankland paper, published 14 years after Miller's death, attempted to resurrect speculative criticisms which had previously been raised and rebutted when Miller was alive, and not given serious credibility except among anti-ether fundamentalists.
-The Shankland paper also misrepresented Miller's data in several ways, and furthermore misrepresented itDayton C. Miller revisited self as a definitive rebuttal, which it most certainly was not.
+Here, I will compare the Shankland team's 1955 criticisms to what is actually contained in Miller's published works, notably his 1933 paper which summarized his work on the subject.
+It is my contention that the Shankland paper, published 14 years after Miller's death, attempted to resurrect speculative criticisms which had previously been raised and rebutted when Miller was alive and not given serious credibility except among anti-ether fundamentalists.
+The Shankland paper also misrepresented Miller's data in several ways, and furthermore misrepresented itself as a definitive rebuttal, which it most certainly was not.
 In order to properly address this major issue of science history, I will also recount the central facts of Miller's work.